iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 - The selective-permanodes which have the same selected messages will record the exactly the same **proof** column, without extra data needed to be recorded (see the [alternative design section](#alternative-design) for comparison), and the stored **proof** between them can be shared.
 - The future pruning of the selected messages can be done easily by database operations (see the [alternative design section](#alternative-design) for comparison).
-- The pruning of the selective-permanode can be easily done by just pruning the database.

 ## Cons